kolafish/tantivy/TiCI_JSON_Support_Proposal.md

 ### Understanding Analyzers

 The choice of analyzer is critical for defining *how* a field can be searched.
+For example, if you want to perform prefix matching on phone numbers, you should choose the `edge_ngram` tokenizer and use `fts_match_word` when querying.

 **Diagram C: Analyzer Comparison for "Awesome Steel Bike"**
 ```mermaid